The Real Cost of Streaming Live Sports in 2025

 The first of which is blackout restrictions, which can happen quite often.
 Why do blackouts happen?
 To make TV networks money by forcing local fans to either attend games live or buy another package to stream games.

 This is why it's important to check blackout restrictions when signing up for streaming services.
-Some, like NBA League Pass, allow you to enter your zip code to show which teams might have blackout restrictions in your area.
+Some, such as NBA League Pass, allow you to enter your ZIP code to show which teams might have blackout restrictions in your area.

 A cost-saving measure is family accounts.
-Some services, like YouTube TV, allow you to share your subscription with other users.
+Some services, such as YouTube TV, allow you to share your subscription with other users.
 If costs are a concern, you can always split the bill and the subscription, provided your streaming service allows you to.

 Another cost-saving tip is to rotate services as sports seasons change, or better yet, do away with one when you don't need it anymore.
 Streaming services, unlike many cable companies, make cancelling services simple.
-And you can restart them anytime you need to.
+You can restart them anytime you need to.

 Finally, if you're looking to stream some games but don't want to pay for any services, buy a digital antenna.
 All the major sports leagues broadcast games on local channels, such as ABC, NBC, Fox and CBS.